-After I popped my Truffle Pigs cherry I spent a lot of time there, usually propping up the bar and talking to the Bar Manager Flint and whoever else was sitting there that night, drinking the house-made ginger beer and stuffing my face with the Bulgogi pork belly nachos (so good!).
+After I popped my Truffle Pigs cherry I spent a lot of time there, usually propping up the bar and talking to the bartender and whoever else was sitting there that night, drinking the house-made ginger beer and trying different dishes from the menu.
 I met a few of the locals there and I slowly started to feel like I was settling in.

 Damn Yoho National Park is stunning.